Quantum786/MR4/README.md

 * Set clock to start it at specific time.
 * For Bing search it uses random word at first try and if api failed then it uses google trends.

-## Warnings
+## Warning
-* Dont use outlook-mail
+* Dont use outlook.
-* Dont run the script with more than six accouns per ip
+* Dont run the script with more than six accouns per IP.
-* For Github Workflow: Split it on multiple repositorys/forks
+* If you are using Github Actions then split accounts on multiple repositories/forks or use proxies.

 ## Credits
 * [@charlesbel](https://github.com/charlesbel) The original author of the repo.